-The Leveraged Index Return Notes[®] Linked to the Bloomberg Commodity IndexSM, due August , 2026 (the "notes") are our senior unsecured debt securities.
+The Capped Notes With Absolute Return Buffer Linked to the Bloomberg Commodity Index SM, due November , 2024 (the "notes") are our senior unsecured debt securities.
 Payments on the notes are fully and unconditionally guaranteed by BAC.
 The notes and the related guarantee are not insured by the Federal Deposit Insurance Corporation or secured by collateral.
 The notes will rank equally in right of payment with all of BofA Finance's other unsecured and unsubordinated debt, and the related guarantee will rank equally in right of payment with all of BAC's other unsecured and unsubordinated obligations, in each case, except obligations that are subject to any priorities or preferences by law.
 Any payments due on the notes, including any repayment of principal, will be subject to the credit risk of BofA Finance, as issuer, and BAC, as guarantor.
-The notes provide you a leveraged return if the Ending Value of the Market Measure, which is the Bloomberg Commodity IndexSM (the "Index"), is greater than the Starting Value.
-If the Ending Value is equal to or less than the Starting Value but greater than or equal to the Threshold Value, you will lose a portion, which could be significant, of the principal amount of your notes.
-Any payments on the notes will be calculated based on the \$10 principal amount per unit and will depend on the performance of the Index, subject to our and BAC's credit risk.
+The notes provide you a 1:1 return, subject to a cap, if the Ending Value of the Market Measure, which is the Bloomberg Commodity Index SM (the "Index"), is greater than the Starting Value.
+If the Ending Value is equal to or less than the Starting Value but a 1.1 refulfing support to a cap, it are Entiring Value on the market weastance, which is the boolineary commonly make the market of the market weastance, which is the boolineary commonly make the market has a cap of the market of the marke calculated based on the \$10 principal amount per unit and will depend on the performance of the Index subject to our and BAC's credit risk.
 See "Terms of the Notes" below.

-The economic terms of the notes (including the Participation Rate) are based on BAC's internal funding rate, which is the rate it would pay to borrow funds through the issuance of market-linked notes and the economic terms of certain related hedging arrangements.
+The economic terms of the notes (including the Capped Value) are based on BAC's internal funding rate, which is the rate it would pay to borrow funds through the issuance of market-linked notes and the economic terms of certain related hedging arrangements.
 BAC's internal funding rate is typically lower than the rate it would pay when it issues conventional fixed or floating rate debt securities.
 This difference in funding rate, as well as the underwriting discount and the hedging related charge described below, will reduce the economic terms of the notes to you and the initial estimated value of the notes on the pricing date.
 Due to these factors, the public offering price you pay to purchase the notes will be greater than the initial estimated value of the notes.